CrowdHailer/CrowdHailer.github.io/_posts/2015-10-15-handling-errors-in-elixir-no-one-say-monad.md

 Obviously several people disagreed and a tweet was never going to be enough to explain my reasoning.
 So here goes...

+### Update
+I recently implemented the ideas that are discussed here.
+Check out [OK](https://github.com/CrowdHailer/OK) to jump straight to the results.

 ### Some background

 - *Tuple:* A data structure consisting of multiple parts.